internetonfire/iof-tools/confFileGenerator/README.md

 with this command will also be inserted the commands for mrai, to avoid this is possible to use the following command:

 `python3 confFileGen.py --graph graph.graphml --out out/ --nnodes 10 --directories --nomrai`

+###Graph example

+Inside the file `graphExample` there is an example of graph with all the attributes needed to use the advanced options